 - Compliment someone you don’t know.
 This makes you feel good (joy) and incrementally smothers negative feelings (fear).

 - Shift your attention to something uplifting.

-Put together a jigsaw puzzle, fill out a cross-word puzzle, or play a solitaire card game.
-These all provide beneficial mental distractions.
+- Put together a jigsaw puzzle, fill out a crossword puzzle, or play a solitaire card game.
+These all provide healthy mental distractions.

 In the photo of the girl, can you tell how she feels?
-Not a word need be spoken.
+No words need to be spoken.

-You know that this girl is not happy and she’s not happy with you.
+You know that this girl is not happy and she’s not pleased with you.

 It’s body language.